coliath/Commets/README.md

-Asteroids
+Commets
 =========
-Have fun with this classic game!
+Have fun with this remake of the classic game Asteroids!